RealDeuce/bfrd-obsidian/Monsters/Monsters/Quasit.md

   - name: Change Shape.
     desc: "The quasit magically transforms into a Medium or smaller Beast that has a CR no higher than its own or back into its true form, which is a Fiend.
 Its statistics, other than its size and speed, are the same in each form.
 Any equipment it is wearing or carrying transforms with it.
 It reverts to its true form if it dies."
   - name: Scare (1/Day; True Form Only).
-    desc: "One creature of the quasit’s choice within 20 feet of it must succeed on a DC 13 Wisdom saving throw or be [[../../Conditions/Frightened|frightened]] for 1 minute.
+    desc: "One creature of the quasit’s choice within 20 feet of it must succeed on a DC 13 WIS save or be [[../../Conditions/Frightened|frightened]] for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success."
 resistant: Demonic Resilience
 traits:
   - name: Demonic Resilience.